geneontology/molecular_function_refactoring/receptor_activity_notes.md

    * iontropic receptor: 'transducing receptor' that 'results in transduction across' some 'membrane' and 'has effector' some 'ion channel activity'
    * enzyme linked transmembrane receptor'": 'transducing receptor activity' that 'results in transduction across' some 'membrane' and 'has effector' some 'catalytic activity'
    * GPCR activity: 'transducing receptor activity' that 'results in transduction across' some 'membrane' and 'has effector' some 'GEF activity'
 * 'nuclear receptor activity': 'transducing receptor activity' that 'has effector' some '(sequence-specific DNA binding) transcription factor activity' ( and occurs_in some intracellular ?)

 ## Classifications of receptors that take into account process context

 For general discussion see [this ticket](https://github.com/geneontology/molecular_function_refactoring/issues/38).

+**Differentia::**
 * origin of signal (differentia: part relationships to BP process context).
   * intracellular:
      (BP term TBA)